nfurfaro/hunter/README.md

 `$ hunter scan`.
 By default, this will scan the current directory and all subdirectories for Noir source files.
 It will then print a summary of the results to the terminal.

 The next step is to run the mutate command:
 `$ hunter mutate`.
 This will apply the mutations to the source code, run the tests, and generate a report.
 Pass the `--verbose`/`-v` flag to print a report to the terminal.
-If the scan command indicated that there is a high number of test runs required, you my want to refer to the [filtering options](#filtering-options) section to limit the scope of the source code analysed.
+If the scan command indicated that there is a high number of test runs required, you may want to refer to the [filtering options](#filtering-options) section to limit the scope of the source code analysed.

 ## Help